HarishManen/ansible-3tier-app/README.md

-# ansible-3tier-OSP
+# ansible-3tier-app
+This project creates a CI/CD pipeline using Ansible Tower Workflow Template to provision 2 environments and deploy the 3 Tier Application code.
+The QA environment is using a private OpenStack cloud and the PROD environment is using AWS.

-This project contains 3 playbooks:
+## The QA environment contains 3 playbooks:
   * Provision_OSP.yml: Provisions OpenStack infrastructure and instances as required by the 3 Tier Application
   * Configure_3TA_OSP.yml: Deploys and configures the 3 Tier Application
   * Cleanup_OSP.yml: Removes OpenStack instances used by 3 Tier Application

 The OpenStack environment is behind a firewall and as such the inventory is composed of the jumphost only.
 The required ssh configuration to allow connectivity by means of the jumphost is provided in ssh.cfg file.

-## Provision_OSP.yml
+### Provision_OSP.yml
 * This playbook takes all its variables from osp_vars.yml file and creates all the OpenStack infrastructure needed by the 3 Tier Application:
   * OSP Networks
   * OSP SSH Keypair